Local communities at the

 Auckland DHB has over 468,000 people with a projected

-Auckland DHB district are aged 65 years and over, compared with 12% of
+district are aged 65 years and over, compared with 12 per cent of the NZ

-the NZ population.
-Seventeen per cent are aged under 15 years, compared
+Seventeen per cent are aged under 15 years, compared with

-the total Auckland DHB population.
-This group is characterised by a
+cent of the total Auckland DHB population.
+This group is characterised

-Asian people make up 29% of Auckland’s population.
+Asian people make up 29 per cent of Auckland’s population.

-Thirty-six per cent of these are South Asian, and about 80% of are
+Thirty-six per cent of these are South Asian; 80 per cent

 Auckland has one of the highest non-English, non-Māori